-The following information text is displayed in the instrument panel $^{17)}$:

-EXHAUST GAS SEE WORKSHOP
+The instrument panel displays shows the following message 17): EXHAUST GAS SEE WORKSHOP.

-Warning lamp 🔁 is lit:
+Warning lamp ₲ is lit:

-If a fault has developed during driving which has reduced the quality of the exhaust gas (e. g. lambda probe fault).
+If a fault has developed during driving which has reduced the quality of the exhaust gas (e.g. lambda probe fault).
 Reduce speed and drive carefully to the nearest qualified workshop to have the engine checked.

-The following information text displayed in the instrument panel display: EXHAUST GAS SEE WORKSHOP.
+The following information is displayed on the instrument panel display: $\mathbf{EXHAUST}$ GAS SEE WORKSHOP.